adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP03CERT4
 Award of at least two but less than four academic years in Natural Resources And Conservation.
-Award at least two but less than four academicyrs in Natural Resources & Conservation.
+Award >2<4 academicyrs in Natural Resources & Conservation.

 CIP03BACHL
 Bachelor's degree in Natural Resources And Conservation.